-Scientists receive a boost for research with cutting-edge imaging methods
+Scientists receive a boost for research with cutting-edge imaging methods, June 2022

 The German Research Foundation and State of NRW grant Münster University 7.5 million euros for a cryo-electron microscope